Jealous (Beyoncé song): Live performance and other version

 During the 2014 MTV Video Music Awards, Beyoncé performed "Jealous" live during a medley consisting of songs from her self-titled album.
 She performed the song dressed in a bodysuit and was backed by a clip.
 In a review of the performance, Nadeska Alexis felt that the singer managed to emphasize "the weight of... [the] lyrics" while performing the song.
 Writing for Fuse, Hilary Hughes concluded that the rendition of the song was "enough to halt all conversation, silence all phones and pause the internet for a moment, as she got real right off the bat".

-A remix of the song was released on April 2, 2015 featuring additional vocal from singer Chris Brown.
+A remix of the song was released on April 2, 2015, featuring additional vocals from singer Chris Brown.
 According to Brown, it was originally recorded for "the Beyoncé collaboration album but it was never used".

 Credits and personnel

 Credits are adapted from the singer's official website and the album's liner notes.